 Our Duffle Bag may look minimal in design aesthetic, but each detail was carefully thought out and planned.
 Every feature and material used is intentional.
 We wanted to build the perfect Duffle, one that balances minimal design aesthetic with modern functionality, using materials second to none.

-Our selection of 5 oz. leather was very intentional.
-We experimented with different thicknesses and determined that 5 oz. was the perfect choice for this bag.
+Our selection was very intentional.
+We experimented with different thicknesses and determined that these varying weights were the perfect choice for this bag.
 Because this is a bag that will get tossed around a lot, we needed the leather to be durable yet pliable.
-It’s also a larger bag and we didn’t want it to be unnecessarily heavy - 5 oz. leather solved both of these issues.
+It’s also a larger bag and we didn’t want it to be unnecessarily heavy - varying weights solved both of these issues.

 When you pick up this bag, you’ll instantly know you’re holding something unique.
 It doesn’t feel flimsy or mushy like most mass-market duffle bags.
 Yet, it’s not as heavy as its solid construction would suggest.
 It feels substantial, like something that will last a long time – because it will.